0M3REXE/30-Day-Micro-Projects/README.md

-# 30-Day-Micro-Projects
+# 30-Day Micro Projects
 Welcome to my 30 Day Micro Projects Challenge!

 This repository is a collection of small-scale projects I've created to enhance my programming and cybersecurity skills.
 Each project aims to help me progressively develop my abilities.

-### Projects
-Password Generator
-Create a tool that generates secure passwords.

-Basic Hashing Tool
-Implement a tool to hash strings using SHA-256.

-Simple Encryption/Decryption
-Use the Caesar cipher for basic text encryption and decryption.

-Port Scanner
-Develop a simple tool to scan open ports on a given IP address.

-URL Shortener
-Create a basic URL shortener that stores and retrieves shortened links.

-File Integrity Checker
-Build a script that checks file integrity using checksums.

-Basic Web Scraper
-Scrape a webpage for specific data related to cybersecurity news.

-Log File Analyzer
-Create a tool to analyze system logs for suspicious activity.

-Basic Phishing Detector
-Implement a simple script to identify potentially phishing URLs.

-Command-Line To-Do List
-Develop a simple CLI application to manage tasks with secure storage.

-Simple Keylogger
-Create a keylogger that logs keystrokes to a file (ensure ethical use).

-Network Sniffer
-Build a tool that captures and analyzes packets on a local network.

-Two-Factor Authentication
-Implement a basic 2FA system using time-based tokens.

-Web App Vulnerability Scanner
-Create a tool to scan for common web vulnerabilities (e.g., XSS, SQLi).

-Secure File Transfer Tool
-Develop a tool to securely transfer files over the network using encryption.

-Brute Force Password Cracker
-Implement a simple brute-force algorithm for cracking passwords.

-Firewall Simulator
-Create a basic firewall that can block or allow traffic based on rules.

-Wi-Fi Password Cracker
-Build a tool that attempts to crack WEP/WPA Wi-Fi passwords (ethical use only).

-Social Engineering Simulator
-Develop a simulation tool to educate users about social engineering attacks.

-Data Leak Detector
-Create a script that checks if emails or credentials appear in known data breaches.

-Full-fledged Password Manager
-Build a secure password manager with encryption and user authentication.

-Malware Analysis Tool
-Create a tool to analyze and classify basic malware samples.

-Intrusion Detection System (IDS)
-Develop a simple IDS that monitors network traffic for suspicious activity.

-RAT (Remote Access Tool) Simulation
-Create a basic RAT simulation to understand how these tools operate (ethical use only).

-Advanced Web Application Firewall (WAF)
-Implement a WAF that protects against various types of attacks.

-Blockchain for Secure Transactions
-Build a simple blockchain prototype for secure transactions.

-Exploit Development
-Create a proof-of-concept for a known vulnerability in a controlled environment.

-Penetration Testing Toolkit
-Develop a set of tools to simulate penetration testing on a web application.

-Incident Response Simulator
-Create a simulator for handling cybersecurity incidents and response strategies.

-Cyber Threat Intelligence Platform
-Build a basic platform to aggregate and analyze threat intelligence data.
+## Projects
+1. Password Generator: Create a tool that generates secure passwords.

+2. Basic Hashing Tool: Implement a tool to hash strings using SHA-256.

+3. Simple Encryption/Decryption: Use the Caesar cipher for basic text encryption and decryption.

+4. Port Scanner: Develop a simple tool to scan open ports on a given IP address.

+5. URL Shortener: Create a basic URL shortener that stores and retrieves shortened links.

+6. File Integrity Checker: Build a script that checks file integrity using checksums.

+7. Basic Web Scraper: Scrape a webpage for specific data related to cybersecurity news.

+8. Log File Analyzer: Create a tool to analyze system logs for suspicious activity.

+9. Basic Phishing Detector: Implement a simple script to identify potentially phishing URLs.

+10. Command-Line To-Do List: Develop a simple CLI application to manage tasks with secure storage.

+11. Simple Keylogger: Create a keylogger that logs keystrokes to a file (ensure ethical use).

+12. Network Sniffer: Build a tool that captures and analyzes packets on a local network.

+13. Two-Factor Authentication: Implement a basic 2FA system using time-based tokens.

+14. Web App Vulnerability Scanner: Create a tool to scan for common web vulnerabilities (e.g., XSS, SQLi).

+15. Secure File Transfer Tool: Develop a tool to securely transfer files over the network using encryption.

+16. Brute Force Password Cracker: Implement a simple brute-force algorithm for cracking passwords.

+17. Firewall Simulator: Create a basic firewall that can block or allow traffic based on rules.

+18. Wi-Fi Password Cracker: Build a tool that attempts to crack WEP/WPA Wi-Fi passwords (ethical use only).

+19. Social Engineering Simulator: Develop a simulation tool to educate users about social engineering attacks.

+20. Data Leak Detector: Create a script that checks if emails or credentials appear in known data breaches.

+21. Full-fledged Password Manager: Build a secure password manager with encryption and user authentication.

+22. Malware Analysis Tool: Create a tool to analyze and classify basic malware samples.

+23. Intrusion Detection System (IDS): Develop a simple IDS that monitors network traffic for suspicious activity.

+24. RAT (Remote Access Tool) Simulation: Create a basic RAT simulation to understand how these tools operate (ethical use only).

+25. Advanced Web Application Firewall (WAF): Implement a WAF that protects against various types of attacks.

+26. Blockchain for Secure Transactions: Build a simple blockchain prototype for secure transactions.

+27. Exploit Development: Create a proof-of-concept for a known vulnerability in a controlled environment.

+28. Penetration Testing Toolkit: Develop a set of tools to simulate penetration testing on a web application.

+29. Incident Response Simulator: Create a simulator for handling cybersecurity incidents and response strategies.

+30. Cyber Threat Intelligence Platform: Build a basic platform to aggregate and analyze threat intelligence data.